aky-ds/ft-repo/README.md

-# ft-repo
+# ifrah-repo
-This is Fatima Abid
+This is Ifrah Shazadi